Caramel Nougat Pecan Rolls

 - Combine 1 cup cream, 1 stick butter, 1 cup dark corn syrup, and 2 cups sugar.

 - Bring to a boil over high heat.
 Attach your candy thermometer and boil until it reaches 238 degrees F. (Again, I stirred, Emily doesn't).
+Once the mixture reaches a rolling boil, you can lower the temperature to medium or medium high, just make sure you maintain a rolling boil.

 - Measure out another cup of cream.
 Once it reaches the 238 mark, slowly pour in the cup of cream and stir.